carloslinsba/carloslinsba/README.md

 I have a graduation at Computer Science from UFES (Brazil - 2009), a master's degree at Computer Science from UFES (Brazil - 2012) and a Ph.D. at Computer Science from the University of Twente (The Netherlands - 2017).

-As of 2018 onwards I've decided to 'increase my knowledge' in AI and ML, coordinating and participating in projects using ML in:
-- Health care ( 'predicting and screening commom mental disorders' in the general population (2018-onwards));
-- Agriculture ('To assess the quality of Pink-Pepper crops'.
-We're using regular photographs of the crop in order to do so (2021 - onwards) );

-As of 2022 I've also decided to work closely with back-end, including Python and related technologies such as Flask, Django and REST API.
-I also work with JavaScript and Node.js.

 -----